AEPForGTE/ILLOD/README.md

 If you find this work useful and want to cite it in your research, you can use the following format:

 Hasso, H., Großer, K., Aymaz, I., Geppert, H., Jürjens, J. (2023).
-ILLOD: Tool for Term Consolidation.
-DOI:
+ILLOD: A Tool for Abbreviation-Expansion Pair Detection in Natural Language Requirements.
+DOI: 10.5281/zenodo.5904312

 ## License